-The solar charge controllers that come with portable solar panel kits are compatible with flooded, gel, and AGM style lead-acid batteries.
+Portable solar panel kits that have solar charge controllers included are all compatible with flooded, gel, and AGM style lead-acid batteries.

-If you have lithium batteries in your RV (awesome deal if you do!) then you will need to use a different type of solar controller - one that is compatible with lithium batteries.
+If you have lithium batteries, then you need to use a different type of solar controller - one that is compatible with lithium batteries.

-Of course, you most likely will have a pretty massive RV solar array that has an awesome MPPT solar controller if you've gone the lithium route, cuz you are probably somewhat of a power/solar geek.
+Of course, you most likely will have a pretty massive solar array that has an awesome MPPT solar controller if you've gone the lithium route.

 Figuring out how much power you use, and therefore how much solar capacity you need, can be a bit of a black art.

 There are so many variables - day to day variance of electrical use, cloud cover that reduces solar energy input, the outside temperature, etc, etc, etc.

 One way to see exactly how much power is going into, and out of, your battery bank is to use a battery monitor.

 This precisely measures the amount of electrical current flow in and out of your batteries.

 If you want to get a truly accurate picture of how much solar energy production capacity you need to keep up with your power usage, then a battery monitor should be one of your RV camper must-haves.